Directional Pinsker algebra and its applications: Introduction

-The first application focuses on the Li-Yorke chaos.
 As a form of chaos, positive entropy has some connections with other chaotic behaviors.
 In particular, Blanchard, Glasner, Kolyada, and Maass \cite{MR1900136} proved that positive entropy implies Li-Yorke chaos.
 Downarowicz \cite{MR3119189} observed that mean Li-Yorke chaos is equivalent to DC2 chaos and proved that positive entropy implies mean Li-Yorke chaos.
 Recently, Huang, Li and Ye \cite{MR4397149} showed that positive entropy implies Li-Yorke chaos along any infinite sequence.
 The more results on Li-Yorke chaos can be seen \cite{MR3570021,MR2317754,LQ,liu2022pinsker}.
 The reader also can refer to the survey \cite{MR3431162} for more details about chaos.
 From the results above-mentioned, chaotic behavior usually occurs in the systems with positive entropy.
-There are many $\mathbb Z^2$-systems with zero entropy but positive directional entropy.
+It is easy to construct a $\mathbb{Z}^2$-system with zero entropy but positive directional entropy.
 Thus, there is a natural question: is there Li-Yorke chaos phenomenon present in systems of this kind as well?
-As the first application of our main result, we provide a positive answer.
-Indeed, we prove there exists a stronger Li-Yorke chaos in them. \\ \textbf{Application 1 (Theorem \ref{m-thm1}):} If a system with positive directional measure-theoretic entropy then it is multivariant directional mean Li-Yorke chaotic along the corresponding direction.
+As the first application of our main result, we provide a positive answer. \\ \textbf{Application 1 (Theorem \ref{m-thm1}):} If a system with positive directional measure-theoretic entropy then it is multivariant directional mean Li-Yorke chaotic along the corresponding direction.

 To further study the chaos in dynamical systems with positive measure-theoretical entropy.
 We introduce and investigate the directional stable and unstable sets.
 Moreover, using localization theory ideas, we introduce the directional entropy tuples, and study some properties of them.
-With the help of these consequences and our main theorems, we prove our second main application:\\ \textbf{Application 2 (Theorem \ref{m-thm2}):} For any ergodic measure on the system, the intersection of the set of directional measure-theoretic entropy tuples with the set of directional asymptotic tuples is dense in the set of directional measure-theoretic entropy tuples.
+With the help of these consequences and our main theorems, we prove our second main application:\\ \textbf{Application 2 (Theorem \ref{m-thm2}):} For any ergodic $\mathbb{Z}^2$-system, the intersection of the set of directional measure-theoretic entropy tuples with the set of directional asymptotic tuples is dense in the set of directional measure-theoretic entropy tuples.

 This paper is organized as follows.
 In Section 2, we recall some basic notions that we use in this paper.
 In Section 3, we introduce directional Pinsker algebra, and construct a skew product system to study directional entropy and Pinsker algebra.
 In Section 4, we prove the first application.
 In Section 5, we introduce directional entropy n-tuples and study many properties of them.
 In Section 6, we prove the second application.